MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **OffersConsentSourceLocation** - indicates how the user made the choice to enable or disable Personalized Offers

 - **OffersConsentState** - indicates whether the user has chosen to enable or disable Personalized Offers

+#### Office.Privacy.UnifiedConsent.UI.ConsentAccepted

+This event is triggered when a user accepts/acknowledges an account-level consent notice.
+Data is used to understand the frequency of successes and failures in client components, allowing detection and mitigation of common issues.

+The following fields are collected:

+- **ConsentLanguage** - The language that the consent is being shown to the user in

+- **ConsentSurface** - The specific technology being used to retrieve and render the consent experience

+- **ConsentType** - The type of consent presented to the user, i.e., Prominent Notice, Consent, etc

+- **CorrelationId** - A unique identifier used to link data from the client and the service for the purpose of debugging failures

+- **EventCode** - A numeric code used to provide details on why a failure may have occurred while getting data from the Consent Service.

+- **EventMessage** - A human readable message related to the result of the get call.
+The values are drawn from a list of expected messages.

+- **FormFactor** - A value indicating the shape and nature of the device sending the data

+- **ModelId** - A unique identifier indicating which model was the basis for the consent or notice shown to the user

+- **ModelType** - The type of message being shown to the user, e.g., Consent, Notice, etc.

+- **ModelVersion** - Data indicating which version of a consent or notice was presented to the user

+- **Os** - The operating system of the device sending the data

+- **ReConsentReason** - An indicator of why a user is seeing a given consent an additional time.

+- **Region** - The region being used to determine what version of a consent to show the user

+#### Office.Privacy.UnifiedConsent.UI.ConsentRenderFailed

+This event is used to track a failure to properly render an account-level consent user interface.
+Data is used to understand the frequency of successes and failures in client components, allowing detection and mitigation of common issues.

+The following fields are collected:

+- **ConsentLanguage** - The language that the consent is being shown to the user in

+- **ConsentSurface** - The specific technology being used to retrieve and render the consent experience

+- **ConsentType** - The type of consent presented to the user, i.e., Prominent Notice, Consent, etc.

+- **CorrelationId** - A unique identifier used to link data from the client and the service for the purpose of debugging failures

+- **EventCode** - A numeric code used to provide details on why a failure may have occurred while getting data from the Consent Service.

+- **EventMessage** - A human readable message related to the result of the get call.
+The values are drawn from a list of expected messages.

+- **FormFactor** - A value indicating the shape and nature of the device sending the data

+- **ModelId** - A unique identifier indicating which model was the basis for the consent or notice shown to the user

+- **ModelType** - The type of message being shown to the user, e.g., Consent, Notice, etc.

+- **ModelVersion** - Data indicating which version of a consent or notice was presented to the user

+- **Os** - The operating system of the device sending the data

+- **ReConsentReason** - An indicator of why a user is seeing a given consent an additional time.

+- **Region** - The region being used to determine what version of a consent to show the user

+#### Office.Privacy.UnifiedConsent.UI.ConsentRenderSuccess

+This event is used to track successful rendering of user interface dialog for an account-level consent notice.
+Data is used to understand the frequency of successes and failures in client components, allowing detection and mitigation of common issues.

+The following fields are collected:

+- **ConsentLanguage** - The language that the consent is being shown to the user in

+- **ConsentSurface** - The specific technology being used to retrieve and render the consent experience

+- **ConsentType** - The type of consent presented to the user, i.e., Prominent Notice, Consent, etc.

+- **CorrelationId** - A unique identifier used to link data from the client and the service for the purpose of debugging failures

+- **EventCode** - A numeric code used to provide details on why a failure may have occurred while getting data from the Consent Service.

+- **EventMessage** - A human readable message related to the result of the get call.
+The values are drawn from a list of expected messages.

+- **FormFactor** - A value indicating the shape and nature of the device sending the data

+- **ModelId** - A unique identifier indicating which model was the basis for the consent or notice shown to the user

+- **ModelType** - The type of message being shown to the user e.g., Consent, Notice, etc.

+- **ModelVersion** - Data indicating which version of a consent or notice was presented to the user

+- **Os** - The operating system of the device sending the data

+- **ReConsentReason** - An indicator of why a user is seeing a given consent an additional time.

+- **Region** - The region being used to determine what version of a consent to show the user

 ## Product and service performance data events